 No. Campari is much more bitter and has a higher ABV of 24%.
 Cynar is lighter with a lower ABV of only 16.5%.

-As always, I love seeing your creations and hearing from you!
-If you try this Cynar cocktail recipe, please share your creation with me on social media!
-You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try this recipe for this Rye & Cynar Cocktail, please leave a 🌟 review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! 📧

 Rye and Cynar Cocktail